A Beginner’s Guide To Understanding Your Credit Report In Singapore 2025: What Is A Credit Score And Is It Important?

-There’s nothing that really screams “welcome to the adult world” like receiving your credit report for the first time.
+There’s nothing that really screams “welcome to the adult world” like receiving your credit report in Singapore.

-Unlike a report card in school which typically, and simply, grades your performance from A to F, you’d find that the credit report is a little more complex than that.
-There are scales and codes for various things, and it is now your job as the credit holder to understand what all that means.
+However, unlike a report card in school which simply grades your performance from A to F, you’d find that the credit report is a little more complex.
+There are scales and codes for various things, and it is now your responsibility as the credit holder to understand what it all means.

 1. What is a credit report?